 As an employer, you're not obligated to withhold or manage any payroll or income taxes for your contractors in Switzerland.
 They are responsible for completing self-registration, submitting the appropriate forms, filing their tax returns, and meeting the annual tax payment deadlines.
 However, you can offer guidance on including their municipality for online tax return submission.

-Swiss freelancers earning more than CHF 100,000 need value-added tax (VAT), with exceptions for sectors like insurance, healthcare, or farming.
+Swiss freelancers earning more than CHF 100,000 are subject to value-added tax (VAT), with exceptions for sectors like insurance, healthcare, or farming.
 They must:

 Independent contractors must also declare their earnings as income and incorporate them into their overall taxable income.
 Their tax return should be based on their business and private financial records—plus, they can offset their business expenses against their revenue.